 Advantage Credit, Inc. will initiate disputes with the repositories on behalf of a borrower, at no charge, in accordance with section 611 of the FCRA

-Disputed information will be reviewed and submitted to the repositories within 5 days of receipt.
-The bureaus have 30 days to reinvestigate the disputed item(s).
-If, within the 30 day time frame, additional information/documentation is received from the borrower regarding the dispute this time frame may be extended an additional 15 days.
-There may be some disputes that the repositories deem ineligible for an online dispute, in which Advantage Credit will have to mail the dispute.
-In this case the 30 day time frame will begin from the time the repositories have received the mailed dispute.
+- If a dispute is related to a specific credit tradeline and/or other details on a credit report obtained through Advantage Credit, Inc., we will initiate a dispute with the bureaus within 5 days of the dispute being received.
+The bureaus have 30 days to reinvestigate the dispute item(s).
+If within the 30-day time frame additional information/documentation is received from the borrower regarding the dispute, this period may be extended an additional 15 days.
+There may be some disputes that the repositories deem ineligible for an online dispute, in which Advantage Credit, Inc. will have to mail the dispute.
+In this case, the 30-day time frame will begin from the time the repositories have received the mailed dispute.

 Note: Advantage Credit may submit disputes on behalf of the consumer only if a client has accessed a credit report through Advantage Credit.
 The repositories will notify Advantage Credit Inc. of the results of tradeline disputes within the allowed time frame.
-Advantage Credit Inc. will mail these results to the consumer.
+Advantage Credit Inc. will send the results to the consumer via USPS mail.
 These results cannot be forwarded electronically.